TAU-CGL/sdsl_create3/README.md

 As mentioned above, the dockerfile automatically fetches both of these repositories automatically.

+Finally, there is the [sdsl_create3_sim](https://github.com/TAU-CGL/sdsl_create3_sim), which is a simulated version of the iRobot Create 3.
+The interface and everything described in this README file should hold exactly the same also for the simulation.

 ## Hardware

 <!-- TODO: Add an image of the hardware -->